General

 PCAP Deletion

-PCAP deletion is actually handled by the viewer process, so make sure the viewer process is running on all capture boxes.
+PCAP deletion is handled by the viewer process, so verify the viewer process is running on all capture instances.
 The viewer process checks on startup and then every minute to see how much space is available, and if it is below freeSpaceG, then it will start deleting the oldest file.
-The viewer process will log every time a file is deleted, so you can figure out when a file is deleted if you need to.
+The viewer process logs every time a file is deleted, so it is possible to figure out when a file is deleted if needed.
 If the viewer complains about not finding the PCAP data, make sure you check the viewer.log.

-Note: freeSpaceG can also be a percentage, with freeSpaceG=5% for the default.
+Note: freeSpaceG can be a number freeSpaceG=1000 or a percentage, with freeSpaceG=5% the default.
 The viewer process will always leave at least 10 PCAP files on the disk, so make sure there is room for at least maxFileSizeG * 10 capture files on disk, or by default 120G.

 If still having PCAP delete issues:

-2. Make sure there is free space where viewer is writing its logs.
+3. Make sure there is free space where viewer is writing its logs if you don't see any messages in viewer.log

-4. Make sure that dropUser or dropGroup can actually delete files in the PCAP directory and has read/execute permissions in all parent directories.
+4. Verify that dropUser or dropGroup can actually delete files in the PCAP directory and has read/execute permissions in all parent directories.
 So for example you need to check the /opt and the /opt/arkime and the /opt/arkime/raw directory permissions.
 The PCAP files will have read/write permissions which is normal.

 5. Make sure the PCAP directory is on a filesystem with at least maxFileSizeG * 10 space available.